-6.4.43 ucrbgTag
+6.4.45 ucrbgTag

-Tag Type: ucrbgType

-Tag Signature: 'bfd' (62666420h)
+Tag Type: ucrbgType Tag Signature: 'bfd' (62666420h)

 Under color removal and black generation specification.
 This tag contains curve information for both under color removal and black generation in addition to a general description.
-The content of this structure is described in clause 6.5.19: "ucrbgType".
+The content of this structure is described in 6.5.20.